Make up to $100K with these 10 truly bizarre jobs

 This job requires specialized training, a strong motivation to follow safety precautions, and we’re guessing quick reflexes.

-According to the Environmental Science Organization, median salary for snake milkers is a decent $66,350.
+According to the Environmental Science Organization, snake milkers are in the wildlife biologist and zoologist job category.
+The median salary for occupations in these categories is a decent $67,430.

 But maybe you’re like Indiana Jones and snakes just aren’t your thing.